Buying Property Dubai (2025 Legal Guide & Investor Steps)

 The Core Contract: The Sale and Purchase Agreement (SPA)

-The Sale and Purchase Agreement (SPA) is the most critical legal document in the property transaction process.
-It is a legally binding contract that details every aspect of the sale, protecting the interests of both the buyer and the seller.
-Unlike the initial MOU, the SPA is a comprehensive document that should be drafted or reviewed by a qualified legal expert or a reputable real estate agent to ensure full compliance with Dubai's laws.
+The Sale and Purchase Agreement (SPA) stands as the most vital legal document in your buying property Dubai journey.
+This legally binding contract meticulously details every aspect of the sale, safeguarding both buyer and seller interests.
+Unlike the initial MOU, the comprehensive SPA requires drafting or review by a qualified legal expert or reputable real estate agent, ensuring full compliance with Dubai's stringent laws.

 What key components should the SPA include